 Rental Property Insurance Make sure your rental properties are covered, whether empty or not!
-If you own rental property or vacant buildings, consider Rental Property Insurance (also referred to as Landlord Insurance or a Dwelling policy).
-It is different from a typical Homeowner’s Insurance policy.
-It protects your investment as a landlord by covering your rental dwellings as well as your liability as a landlord.
-Your Rental Property Insurance can and should include: The main structure and major appliance of the building in the event of a loss.
-Protection for yourself if someone files a lawsuit against you for bodily injury or property damage at your property’s location.
-Above and beyond what your homeowner’s insurance would include.
+If you own rental property or vacant buildings, consider Rental Property Insurance (also referred to as Landlord Property Insurance or a Dwelling Policy).
+This coverage is different from a typical homeowner’s policy.
+It protects your investment as a landlord by covering your units as well as your liability as a landlord.
+Your coverage can and should include: The main structure and major appliance of the building in the event of a loss.
+Protection for yourself if someone files a lawsuit against you for bodily injury or property damage at your location.
+Above and beyond what your homeowner’s policy would include.
 Know the difference and discuss with a TROXELL agent the replacement cost versus the actual cash value.
-Don’t get caught without Rental Property Insurance to cover your investments.
-Call a TROXELL insurance expert today!
+Don’t get caught without coverage.
+Prevent the loss of rental income with landlord property insurance to cover your investments.
+Call a TROXELL expert today!